 A frequent cause of errors were answers that were echoing (part of) the question.
 Currently, the system only filters answers which are a literal substring of the question.
-This strategy fails in cases like:

-- (10) a.
-Q: Where is Bonn located?
-A: in Bonn. - D. Q: In which city does one find the famous Piazza dei Miracoli?
-A: at the Piazza dei Miracoli - c.
-Q: In which American state is Iron Mountain located?
-A: The United States.
+This strategy fails in cases like Q: Where is Bonn located?
+A: in Bonn. and Q: In which city does one find the famous Piazza dei Miracoli?
+A: at the Piazza dei Miracoli.
+It seems these cases could be easily filtered as well, although in some cases substantial overlap between question and answer does lead to a valid answer (e.g Q: What is the name of the rocket used to launch the satellite Clementine?
+A: Titan rocket).

-It seems cases like (10-a) and (10-b) could be easily filtered as well.
-Cases like (10-c) are harder, as they involve two (near) synonyms.
-Note finally that not all answers which overlap with the question should be filtered, as the answer in (11) is valid, eventhough the word rocket also occurs in the question.

-(11) Q: What is the name of the rocket used to launch the satellite Clementine?
-A: Titan rocket

 Our strategy for answering definition questions seemed to work reasonably well, although it did produce a relatively large number of inexact answers (of the 18 answers that were judged inexact, 13 were answers to definition questions).
-As we explained in section 3.4, this is due to the fact that we select the most frequent class label for a named entity, and only expand this label with adjectival and PP modifiers that are adjacent to the class label (a noun) in the corresponding sentence.
+This is a consequence of the fact that we select the most frequent class label for a named entity, and only expand this label with adjectival and PP modifiers that are adjacent to the class label (a noun) in the corresponding sentence.
 Given the constituent the museum Hermitage in St Petersburg, this strategy fails to include in St Petersburg, for instance.
 We did not include relative clause modifiers, as these tend to contain information which is not appropriate for a definition.
 However, for the question, Who is Iqbal Masih, this leads the system to answer twelve year old boy, extracted from the constituent twelve year old boy, who fought against child labour and was shot sunday in his home town Muritke.
 Here, at least the first conjunct of the relative clause should have been included.
-Similarly, we did not include purpose clauses, which leads the system to respond large scale American attempt to the question what was the Manhattan project, instead of large scale American attempt to develop the first (that is, before the Germans) atomic bomb.